Do “Non-Tensioned” Screens Really Cause Wrinkles?

 • Non-tensioned means loose fabric.

-• It will easily wrinkle.
+• It will easily wrinkle or wave.

 • It cannot be used for UST projection.

-• Side tension is always better.
+• Side tension is always the only solution.

 More Accurate Explanation